-- 1. The standard to be observed is to dress with individual choice that is in good taste and appropriate for school.
+- The standard to be observed is to dress with individual choice that is in good taste and appropriate for school.
 Students should approach dress-down days, dress-up days, and spirit days as opportunities to wear clothes that they enjoy.
 However, special dress days are not opportunities to show off, test the limits of acceptability, or make statements that may be perceived as offensive, immodest, or distracting to students, staff, or members of the community. - 2.
 Shoes and socks are always required.
-No bedroom slippers, high heels, flip-flops, beach shoes, boots, etc., are allowed. - 3.
+No bedroom slippers, high heels, flip-flops, beach shoes, boots, etc., are allowed.
+NO CROCS.
+Tennis shoes are the safest option. - 3.
 Shorts may be worn only if they reach down to three inches above the knee.
 No low-rider shorts, pants, or jeans are acceptable.
 Jeans are acceptable for dress-down days.
 Jeans are defined as pants made from any color denim with brads at the pockets. - 4.
 Bare midriff, cropped, spaghetti-strapped apparel may not be worn to school at any time. - 5.
 Torn, ripped, ragged, fringed, cut-off, tight, or mutilated pants that drag below the shoe (a matter of safety) are not acceptable. - 6.
 No clothing is allowed which promotes or advertises the use of tobacco, alcohol, controlled substances, gang membership, or questionable rock bands or groups, or contains graphics or slogans that are in conflict with values taught at SBCS. - 7.
 When special days are designated (wear red, green, etc., days), the student has the choice of wearing something that plainly fits the theme, or he/she may wear the school uniform. - 8.
 When special days are designated as "theme" days, the same choice is permitted. - 9.
 Dress-up days may occur at Thanksgiving, Christmas, or other special times.
 The words "dress-up" and "special" are key.
 No jeans, t-shirts, over-sized pants, old sweatshirts, etc., are to be worn.
 These generally are days that the students attend Mass, and it is fitting to dress up for these special times. - 10.
 Hats, caps, scarves (other headgear), and visors are never allowed unless it is a theme day. - 11.
 Students do not wear or carry jackets or windbreakers in class or between classes. - 12.
 Spirit Days are designed to generate and support school spirit.
 Any SBCS t-shirts, sweatshirts, or SBCS athletic uniforms are allowed as long as they are neat and clean. - 13.
-The principal will be the final judge of the acceptability of clothing. - 14.
-Should clothing be deemed unacceptable, the student will be required to change into uniform clothes from the used uniform stock.
-Parents will not generally be asked to bring appropriate clothes to school.
+The principal will be the final judge of the acceptability of clothing.